 - Available for: Emerging Leaders and Leadership Pulse

-A bursary funded by The Linbury Trust is available for a former dancer to attend our courses.
+Bursary for applicants who are former dancers.
 Applicants must be committed to developing their career as a cultural leader and be working in the UK.

 - Available for: Emerging Leaders and Leadership Pulse.